1Bernard/news_app/README.md

 - **Kotlin**: The main programming language used.
 - **Jetpack Compose**: For building the UI in a modern, declarative style.
-- **MVVM Architecture**: Ensures a separation of concerns and enhances code testability.
+- **MVVM and MVI Architecture**: Ensures a separation of concerns and enhances code testability.
 - **Kotlin Coroutines and Flow**: For managing asynchronous operations and reactive updates.
 - **Navigation Component**: For easy routing and navigation between screens.
 - **NewsAPI.org**: Used for fetching real-time news articles.
 See the [API Documentation](https://newsapi.org/docs/endpoints/everything) for details.